APNIC-Labs/draft-kskroll-sentinel/README.md

    authoritative servers, etc); as it supports the sentinel mechanism, just before Dave's recursive resolver sends the reply to Dave's stub, it performs the KSK Sentinel check.
-The QNAME starts with "root-key- sentinel-is-ta-", and the recursive resolver does indeed have a key with the Key Tag of 02323 in its root trust store.
-This means that that this part of the KSK Sentinel check passes (it is true that Key Tag 02323 is in the trust anchor store), and the recursive resolver replies normally (with the answer provided by the authoritative server).
-Dave's recursive resolver then resolves the root-key-
+The QNAME starts with "root-key-